telerik/blazor-docs/components/stockchart/types/line.md

 A **Line** chart displays data as continuous lines that pass through points defined by the values of their items.
 It is useful for rendering a trend over time and comparing several sets of similar data.

->caption Line chart.
-Results from the first code snippet below
+>caption Line series in a stock chart.
+Results from the first code snippet below.

 ![](images/stockchart-basic-line-chart.png)

 @[template](/_contentTemplates/stockchart/link-to-basics.md#understand-basics-and-databinding-first)

-To create a line chart:
+To add a `Line` chart to a stock chart component:

 1. add a `StockChartSeries` to the `StockChartSeriesItems` collection
 2. set its `Type` property to `ChartSeriesType.Line`